 El Dorado Hills Pedestrian Accident Lawyer

 Pedestrian vs. auto accidents occurs with unfortunate frequency in El Dorado Hills and in California in general.
 According to the Los Angeles Times, California ranked highest in the country for the number of pedestrian fatalities.
 According to findings from the Governors Highway Safety Association, approximately 700 pedestrians passed away in motor vehicle incidents in California in the year 2014.

 Nationally, the data is not much better.
 According to the Centers for Disease Control and Prevention (CDC), over 5,000 pedestrians died in traffic collisions in 2015, and over 100,000 victims were treated at hospitals for injuries.
 If that was not bad enough, pedestrians were over 50 percent more likely to be killed in a collision than in an accident involving two vehicles.

-- Driver was distracted (e.g., texting and driving)
+- The driver was distracted (e.g., texting and driving)

 - The driver was drunk or on drugs (e.g., opioids, meth, etc.)

 - The driver failed to yield to you at a designated crosswalk

 - The driver ran a red light

 The medical bills stemming from your pedestrian accident can be recovered through a personal injury claim filed against the reckless driver’s auto insurance policy.
 Future anticipated medical expenses are also recoverable.
 In addition, the other types of harms and losses that qualify for financial recovery through a personal injury claim include the following:

 Loss of Income and Earning Capacity: Permanent or temporary disability after an accident can result in you having to miss work.
 Sometimes you may be unable to return to your type of profession due to your pedestrian accident injuries.

 Pain and Suffering: Injuries from accidents hurt.
 Thankfully, California Law allows injured individuals to recover damages associated with the difficulty and hardship of surviving a pedestrian accident.